theo-nejm/Theo-Nejm/README.txt

 Hello, world!
-My name is Theo Nejm, I'm 18 and I was born in Brazil!
+My name is Theo Nejm, I'm 18 and I'm from Brazil!
 Is a big pleasure to meet you!

 I'm student of Computer Science on the Federal Institute of Science and Technology of Ceara and I'm learning technologies to be a fullstack developer.

-I'm intrested on JavaScript and its frameworks, Python - and Django, and another technologies of web development.
+I'm intrested on JavaScript and its frameworks, node and some another technologies of web development.

-I'm not developer atm, I'm just learning and consuming the most content I can. :)

 You can contact me, if you want, in my Instagram! @theo_nejm If you don't like this option, you can send-me an e-mail too! theoonejm@gmail.com